 - Ask the storage company what proof of insurance they need.
 Many (including us at Life Storage) will require a copy of the Declaration Page, which is a standardized outline of coverage that specifies whether or not coverage extends off-site.

-3. Research different policy options.
+3. Research different coverage options.

 - Inventory restrictions — Find out if there is anything that the policy will not cover, like cash or jewelry.
 Do an inventory of everything you will be storing and make sure you are covered.
 If any item has a high value, find out if you need an appraisal with it.